jjjj473/VEN/README.md

   - `:newwin` to open a new editor window
   - Error dialogs for failed file or command actions
   - Search dialog available from the Tools menu
+  - `:preview` to open the current file in your browser
+  - `:serve` to start a simple HTTP server in the file's directory
+  - `:runpy` to run the current Python file
+  - `:lintpy` to check the current Python file for errors
+  - `:buildc` to compile the current C file with gcc
+  - `:runc` to execute the compiled C binary

 ## Requirements